superjcd/pydag2/README.md

 ```shell
 pydag list
 ```
-Output int erminal looks like:
+Output in the terminal looks like:
 ```shell
 TestJob4
 TestJob3